 Cistus incanus has been shown to break down this protective biofilm, and it has been shown to repel ticks when ingested as tea or tincture.

-Cistus tea: Generally sipping small amounts throughout the day.
+Cistus tea: Generally sipping small amounts throughout the day, but try drinking a few cups worth each day if you do this.

 Cistus tincture is an alternative to tea that is more concentrated and a nice option if you prefer not to make so much tea every day.
 It lasts a long time too.
 Begin with just a drop a day in the beginning and work your way up to more.